Steve-Pilato/Steve-Pilato.github.io/_posts/2020-12-23-Predicting-Fake-News-with-a-Convolutional-Neural-Network.md

 # Create baseline model - Logistic Regression with Bag of Words

-## For baseline model -  Create a document tern matrix
+## For baseline model -  Create a document term matrix

 ```python